The Campaign (film): Music

 The film's score was composed by Theodore Shapiro.

 The Green Day song "99 Revolutions", from the album ¡Tré!, plays over the end credits.

 Musical interludes and "Takin' Care of Business" performed by a group of musicians consisting of members from the Pride of The Plains Marching Band (Pittsburg State University) and local residents of Pittsburg, Kansas under the direction of Dr. Doug Whitten.

 Themes

 The film lampoons modern American elections and the influence of corporate money.
 It directly satirizes the Koch brothers with another pair of ultra-wealthy siblings: the Motch brothers.
 The film also alluded to the New Labour, New Danger campaign of the Conservative Party during the 1997 United Kingdom general election.
 Ferrell's Cam Brady character has been widely characterized as a parody of former North Carolina Democratic Senator and 2004 vice-presidential nominee John Edwards.

 Release

-The film was released by Warner Bros.
+The Campaign was released by Warner Bros.
 Pictures on August 10, 2012.
-The Blu-ray and DVD release was on October 30, 2012.
+The film was released on Blu-ray and DVD on October 30, 2012, by Warner Home Video.